Proto:Sonic the Hedgehog CD (Sega CD)/v0.02

 Layout differences in Palmtree Panic/Salad Plain, plus any potential unused sprites in the proto.

 The game is always referred to as CD Sonic the Hedgehog, which is odd as the Japanese spelling does place the CD after the Sonic the Hedgehog part.
 An extra SEGA screen is present at the start, complete with the classic "Sey-Gah!" chant.
-It was removed in later builds.
+It was removed after the 512 prototype.

 - The game's title is CD Sonic the Hedgehog, rather than Sonic the Hedgehog CD.